 Add Media Group

-From October 2007, I worked at the Add media group, which is an internet marketing company.
+From October 2007 until November 2013, I worked at the Add media group, which is an internet marketing company.
 Their core business was supplying links, to help with a company’s SEO.
 The “Linknetwork” was a group of thirty servers with 13,000 domains that helped achieve that.
 My job was to develop this and maintain it.

-For the last two years I have generated fresh sales leads, increasing the companies leads from 65,000 in the first eight years, to 400,000+ in the next two.
+From 2011, I generated fresh sales leads, increasing the companies leads from 65,000 in the first eight years, to 400,000+ in the next two.
 This was done by crawling Google’s sponsored links.
-The company has now started to contact businesses in South Africa, India, Australia, Holland and New Zealand using the crawler to generate leads.
+The company has also contacted businesses in South Africa, India, Australia, Holland and New Zealand using the crawler to generate leads.